Uncensored (1996)

 The 1996 Uncensored was the second Uncensored professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-The event took place on March 24, 1996 from the Tupelo Coliseum in Tupelo, Mississippi.
+The event took place on March 24, 1996, from the Tupelo Coliseum in Tupelo, Mississippi.
 As of 2014 the event is available on the WWE Network.
+The event generated 250,000 ppv buys.

 Seven matches were contested at the pay-per-view.
 The major attraction of the event was the main event, a Doomsday Cage match pitting Hulk Hogan and Randy Savage against Alliance to End Hulkamania, a group consisting of Ric Flair, Arn Anderson and The Dungeon of Doom.
 Hogan and Savage won the match.
-Another important match on the event was a Chicago Street Fight between Road Warriors and the team of Sting and Booker T. Sting and Booker won.
+Another important match on the event was a Chicago Street Fight between Road Warriors and the team of Sting and Booker T. Sting and Booker T won.
 Only one championship was defended at the event.
 Konnan successfully defended the WCW United States Heavyweight Championship against Eddie Guerrero.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.